 - Consider granting the work item query folders Contribute permission to users or groups that require the ability to create and share work item queries for the team project.

-- When adding many teams, consider creating a Team Administrators group to TFS where you allocate a subset of the permissions available to Project Administrators.
+- When adding many teams, consider creating a Team Administrators custom group where you allocate a subset of the permissions available to Project Administrators.

 - When adding teams, consider what permissions you want to assign to team leads, scrum masters, and other team members who may need to create and modify area paths, iteration paths, and queries.